Skip to main content

 • International Public Sector Accounting Standards

-Under the Public Finance Ordinance (CAP 2), public sector entities in Hong Kong S.A.R. apply national standards on a cash and accrual-basis.
+Under the Public Finance Ordinance (Cap.
+2), public sector entities in Hong Kong Special Administrative Region (S.A.R.) apply national public sector accounting requirements on both a cash and accrual basis.

 • Investigation and Discipline

-Under the Accounting and Financial Reporting Council Ordinance of 2021, the Accounting and Financial Reporting Council (AFRC) is responsible for investigation and disciplinary procedures for all professional accountants in Hong Kong S.A.R.
-The I&D system in Hong Kong S.A.R. is aligned with SMO 6 requirements.
+Under the Accounting and Financial Reporting Council Ordinance (Cap.
+588), the Accounting and Financial Reporting Council (AFRC) is responsible for investigation and disciplinary procedures for professional accountants in Hong Kong Special Administrative Region (S.A.R.), including Certified Public Accountants, Certified Public Accountants (Practising), and practice units.

 Current Status: Adopted